 I had a really lovely Christmas this year.

 It sounds silly to hear that coming from a rabbi.
-But the concept of a “Jewish Christmas” has evolved so that, rather than try to meld the two traditions together by way of a Hannukah Bush or Hannukah Harry (or this monstrosity, which deserves its own post), we have developed our own beautiful Christmas Day tradition.
+But the concept of a “Jewish Christmas” has evolved so that, rather than try to meld the two traditions together by way of a Hannukah Bush or Hannukah Harry, many of us have developed our own beautiful Christmas Day traditions.
 I spent the day volunteering with my fellow Jews, serving lunch at the Ronald McDonald Room at Duke Hospital.
-I skipped the movie this year (I just know that Les Mis is going to break my heart), but I really enjoyed running into my fellow congregants during the traditional Chinese meal (check out this hilarious Talmudic discussion of this tradition).
+I skipped the movie this year, but I really enjoyed running into my fellow congregants during the traditional Chinese meal.

 When I was growing up, in a public school in a mostly Christian community, Christmas could be a huge pain.
 My whole family was Jewish, and actively so, so I didn’t have to deal with what we now call the “December Dilemma” at home.
 I knew who I was and what I did and didn’t celebrate, but the rest of the world hadn’t quite caught up.
 I got irritated when Santa wished us “Merry Christmas” at the mall (my much more defiant older brother once replied, “And a Happy Hannukah to you!”).